 Access & Intake Workers

 Our access & intake workers (YACs) are amazing!
-Ursula, Rebekah, Josh, Safa, Elyse and Ben have a great set of ears and are ready to listen to your story.
+Rebekah, Josh, Safa, Elyse, Ma'ata, Vy and Lilly have a great set of ears and are ready to listen to your story.
 Your YAC will help guide you through your headspace journey, including helping you choose which is the best headspace service for you.

 Parents & Carers

-Our Clinicial Services Manager, Aysun, runs family-informed therapy sessions for parents or carers who want to help support their young person.
+Our Team Coordinator, Richard, and Clinicial Services Manager, Aysun, run family-informed therapy sessions for parents or carers who want to help support their young person.
 Have a chat with your YAC if you would like more information about this.

 Dr Susan is at headspace Campbelltown 3 days a week - Mondays, Tuesdays and Thursdays.
 Dr Susan has worked at headspace Bankstown and headspace Liverpool before coming to Campbelltown and is here to answer any questions you have regarding your physical or sexual health.
 Dr Susan can also help with organising for you to see our Dietician, Sally, or access telepsychiatry services.